GU-CLASP/language-and-perception/meetings.md

 ### Next

+### Previous

+  * 2025-04-24, **talk**, Amelie Robrecht: SNAPE-PM: Using Dynamic Partner Models to Generate Adaptive Explanations in Non-Stationary Human-Agent Interaction
+    * __Abstract:__ When humans explain, they build a model of their conversation partner based on both explicit and implicit cues.
+This partner model is dynamically updated throughout the interaction, and its current state helps in planning and adapting the explanation.
+We aim to transfer this interaction dynamics to human-agent explanations by introducing SNAPE-PM, an agent that transparently builds, updates, and utilizes the partner model to adapt its explanations in real-time.
+The talk will introduce the agent's modular architecture, showcase some demonstration videos, and discuss relevant findings from previous studies.

-  * 2025-01-09, Casey Kennigton
+  * 2025-01-09, **talk** Casey Kennigton

-### Read

-  * 2024-11-15, Boshko Koloski: Boshko Koloski, University of Ljubljana: Graph networks and NLP, [research website](https://bkolosk1.github.io)
+  * 2024-11-15, **talk**, Boshko Koloski: Boshko Koloski, University of Ljubljana: Graph networks and NLP, [research website](https://bkolosk1.github.io)
     * Participants: Mattias, Robin, Simon, Xiumei

   * 2024-11-04, J. Kocoń, I. Cichecki, O. Kaszyca, M. Kochanek, D. Szydlo, J. Baran, J. Bielaniewicz, M. Gruza, A. Janz, K. Kanclerz, A. Kocon ́, B. Koptyra, W. Mieleszczenko-Kowszewicz, P. Milkowski, M. Oleksy, M. Piasecki, L. Radlin ́ski, K. Wojtasik, S. Wózniak, and P. Kazienko.
 [Chatgpt: Jack of all trades, master of none.](https://www.sciencedirect.com/science/article/pii/S156625352300177X) Information Fusion, 99:101861, 2023.
     * Participants: Felix Morger (presenter), Ana, Simon, Mattias, Staffan, Ricardo, Arianna